Dallas - Fort Worth Dachshund Rescue Foundation

 (To order more than one calendar, just enter the quantity desired on the order form and click "update".)

 If you'd rather pay by check, or have questions, please contact us.

 Our Currently Adoptable Dachshunds

-Dachshund Rescue "Blotter" for November and DecemberWe've continued to receive lots of favorable comments about our "Rescue Blotter", similar to a "Police Blotter", summarizing the types of requests for assistance we receive.
+Dachshund Rescue "Blotter" for February and MarchWe've continued to receive lots of favorable comments about our "Rescue Blotter", similar to a "Police Blotter", summarizing the types of requests for assistance we receive.
 It helps to illustrate the sorts of calls we get, the reasons why people surrender their dogs, and the uphill battle that all shelters and rescues face every single day.
-In 2014, we received a total of 497 requests for help with dachshunds.
-This is an average of 41 requests for help every month.
-We are delighted to report that this represents a continued reduction in calls.
-In total, we received about 202 less calls for help in 2014 than we did in 2013.
-Hopefully, we will continue to see a slow, but steady decline in calls this year for help with dachshunds.
-At this point, however, that still represents plenty of dachshunds needing help.
+In 2015, we received a total of 354 requests for help with dachshunds.
+This is an average of 30 requests for help every month.
+We are delighted to report that this represents a continued reduction in calls—we received about 143 less calls for help in 2015 than we did in 2014.
+This represents a slow, steady decline in calls each year for help with dachshunds.
+At this point, however, that still represents a consistent number of dachshunds needing help from a rescue program.

 We're a small organization, staffed solely by volunteers and we do the best we can with our limited resources.
 We wish we could help everyone who contacts us, but sadly, we are usually "full" and can only help a fraction of those who request our assistance.
 We do what we can, however, and always refer callers to other groups when we are full, or suggest other options such as training for behavioral issues, or low cost veterinary services for those with limited financial resources.
 When Good Samaritans contact us about stray and abandoned dachshunds they have taken in, we always encourage them to try to place those dogs themselves, and are happy to provide information on how to find good homes.